“Data is the new oil” is perhaps one of the most popular catchphrases highlighting the importance of data.

 13. In 2020, roughly 306.4 billion emails were sent and received each day.

-Emails have been a widely used communication medium, be it in the workplace or for personal purposes.
 When the COVID-19 pandemic hit the globe in 2020, forcing many companies worldwide to move their offices to homes, online communication became even more significant.

 With nearly 306.4 billion emails sent and received per day last year, emails are undeniably a key indicator of information growth.